-In this article, we have demonstrated how one can utilize VBA to call sub from another workbook.
-You will learn how one can call a sub from an opened workbook as well as from a closed workbook.
-Also, you will get to know some other uses of VBA such as calling a sub from another sheet and calling a sub from another module.
+In this article, we will demonstrate how to utilize VBA to call a subroutine (sub) from another workbook, both opened and closed.
+We will also discuss related uses of VBA such as calling a sub from another sheet and calling a sub from another module.

 Read More: How to Call a Sub in VBA in Excel

-- Go to the Developer tab from the workbook VBA Call Sub From Another Workbook.
+- Go to the Developer tab in the workbook VBA Call Sub From Another Workbook.

 - Click on Visual Basic.